DariaTolstokoraya/DSA-210-Project/README.md

 Source: Hommerich, C., & Tiefenbach, T. (2017).
 Analyzing the relationship between social capital and subjective well-being: The mediating role of social affiliation.
 Journal of Happiness Studies, 19(4), 1091–1114. https://doi.org/10.1007/s10902-017-9859-9

 # Research question
-How digital and social contacts within family and workplace are related to subjective well-being and social exclusion?
+My initial research question is "How digital and social contacts within family and workplace are related to subjective well-being and social exclusion?", and during my statistical analysis (chi square test, correlation and regression) I will still stick to it and try to find answer to this question.

+For the Machine Learning models implemetation, I will try to focus on less subjective indicator, because it is hard to formalise hapiness.
+Though my data being all self-reported (meaning it is subjective), I came up to the conclusion that to minimize subjectivity, in this analysis I will replace traditional well-being measures with behavioral (more subjective in comparison to hapiness) indicators as:

+1. Social engagement (sclact) as a proxy for isolation risk
+2. Workplace integration (teamfeel) to detect exclusion patterns

+Cluster analysis will identify high-risk groups based on these objectively measurable traits, while controlling for digital access (acchome) and geographic constraints (ttminpnt).

 # Objectives of the research
 1. Analyze the relationship between digital and social contacts with family members and colleques at work and subjective well-being and level of social inclusion estimation.